Beuth-Erdelt/DBMS-Benchmarker/docs/Options.md

 These pairs will replace `{NAME1}` and `{NAME2}` in the query.
 Both elements of each pair will be different from eachother.
 Each time the benchmark for this query is done, the same 10 pairs are used.

+`defaultParameters` can be used to set parameters that hold for the complete workload.

 ### Query List